tailcallhq/graphql-conf-2024-hackathon/README.md

 Your PR should only include file additions inside `/projects/${participant_name}`.
 Don’t change any other files or code belonging to other participants.

 **Can I use any language or tools?**
 Yes, you can use any language, framework, or tools as long as they’re within the scope of the licenses.
-However, using the [tailcall](https://github.com/tailcallhq/tailcall/) tool is not allowed.
+However, the [tailcall](https://github.com/tailcallhq/tailcall/) tool is not allowed.

 **What should be included in the solution?**
 Your solution should include all the source code and setup instructions necessary to understand how you achieved the solution and how to run it.